 The level of congestion currently around the school at peak times is manageable.
-The drop-off period for school in the morning is staggered as pupils are arriving from just after 8:00am so this does not create congestion.
-The car park is accessible until the peak period in the afternoon from 3:45-4:00pm when all pupils are leaving the premises at the same time.
+The drop-off period for school in the morning is staggered as pupils are arriving from just after 8:00am so this does not create significant congestion.
+Recent traffic survey visits have not highlighted issues.
+The front car park is accessible for drop-offs until 8.35am.
 The school has unsuccessfully applied for Safer Routes to School funding to improve the bus lay-by, which is limited to only two buses, and this occasionally leads to some congestion.
 The bus companies have responded to this by staggering pick-up times so that the problem of buses partially blocking Wellington Road has been alleviated and we limit the departure of cars from the site as much as possible during this period with barriers.
 There are no plans to increase the number of buses.
 Access has already been developed to segregate pedestrians from traffic and a second exit, shared with Moorfield Primary School, has an on-site crossing to allow pedestrians to access the schools safely.
 Parking on-site is located in two areas; one immediately in front of the original building and a second area off the 'service road' which is accessed further down Wellington Road and is for staff only.

 The increase in pupil numbers in September 2017 was made up of a mixture of in-area and outside of the Newport area and thus encouraging sustainable travel and safe car use remains a key objective in this plan.
 We calculated that would be a very small increase of two or three staff as a result of the expansion due to the large number of part-time staff being consolidated to full-time.
-Parking is to remain unchanged at the front of school but the reorganization of the sports facilities will allow us to extend the parking on the service road and on the courts when there are after school events.
+Parking is to remain unchanged at the front of school but the reorganization of the north end of the school following the completion of the new building will allow us to extend the parking on the service road through a re-landscaping of this area.
+The expansion of the school in 2021 has included 10 additional places being awarded to girls in the local area.
+Whilst this is not guaranteed each year, we are seeing an upturn in applications from local girls and this supports the Travel Plan.

 There are no parking facilities for sixth form students on site at the current time.
 This means that students who drive to school either must park in town or in a neighboring street.
-Registration numbers are collated and the senior leadership team will address any concerns with residents over parking provided they are reported during the school day in question.
-An example is the Headteacher's engagement with one resident who reported poor parking by a student in person.
+Car registration numbers are collated and the senior leadership team will address any concerns with residents over parking provided they are reported during the school day in question.
+An example is the Headteacher's engagement with the Mayor and local residents who report poor parking by a student in person.
 The student concerned was quickly located and the issue remedied.